-Figure 1: Ramelius' Operations & Development Project Locations
+Figure 1: Ramelius' Operational Project Locations

-Ramelius owns the Mt Magnet Gold mining and processing operation and is developing the Blackmans gold project as an open pit operation, approximately 30 kilometres to the north.
-The Company is also mining and hauling the high grade Vivien and Kathleen Valley gold mines near Leinster, also in Western Australia.
+Ramelius owns the Mt Magnet Gold mining and processing operation.
+Mt Magnet is comprised of a number of active open pits and the Water Tank Hill underground mine.
+The Company is also mining at, and hauling from, the high-grade Vivien gold mine near Leinster, Western Australia.